 Peter Fox’s research primarily concerns the art, architecture, and design of turn-of-the-century Europe.
-He is at work on a dissertation that interprets the vexed efflorescence of Jugendstil in Germany through the lengthy career of designer Bernhard Pankok and his circle.
+His dissertation interprets the vexed efflorescence of Jugendstil in Germany through the lengthy career of designer Bernhard Pankok and his circle.
 Additional interests include contemporary art that engages with architectural forms, theories of drawing and of ornament, and the varied uses of art and design magazines.

 His dissertation, tentatively titled “Kunstgewerbe als Erzieher: Bernhard Pankok and Others, 1895–1917,” examines the early careers of Pankok and other prominent Jugendstil designers with respect to changing notions of how visual art should (or should not) relate to processes of education.